stoneyrh/gSOAP/gsoap/samples/databinding/README.md

     };
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By declaring `std::ostream` transient we can use this type where we need it and
+By declaring `std::ostream` transient with `extern` you can use this type
-without soapcpp2 complaining that this class is not defined.
+wherever you need it without soapcpp2 complaining that this class is not
+defined.

 ### Volatile classes and structs                                     {#toxsd9-2}

 Classes and structs can be declared `volatile` with the gSOAP tools.
 This means
-that they are already declared elsewhere in our project's source code.
-We do
+that they are already declared elsewhere in your project's source code and you
-not want soapcpp2 to generate a second definition for these types.
+do not want soapcpp2 to generate code with a second declaration of these types.

 For example, `struct tm` is declared in `<time.h>`.
-We want it serializable and
+You can make it serializable
-serialize only a selection of its data members:
+and include a partial list of data members that you want to serialize:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     volatile struct tm